UMGGW 43x6 [M4] GW / N38

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that miniscule components of these products can be problematic in medical diagnosis in case of swallowing.
+- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.